NicoHood/HID/Readme.md

 If you get a checksum Error after Uploading please message me and send me the whole project.
 Same if your Arduino crashes and dont want to upload sketches anymore (Replug usb fixes this).
 These bugs occured while devoloping the bootloader and should be fixed.
 Just in case it happens again I noted it here.

+Oh and by the way: I also removed some bugs from the official firmware.

 Version History
 ===============